harry7557558/harry7557558/list-of-projects.md

 # List of My Projects

-*Last updated: April 12, 2025*
+*Last updated: May 31, 2025*

 Here is a document I created to track and showcase my projects.
 As a [kid from an alien planet](https://en.wikipedia.org/wiki/Asperger_syndrome), I spent a large fraction of my spare time on personal programming projects as a [surrogate activity](https://books.google.ca/books?id=ckfJEAAAQBAJ&pg=PT19&lpg=PT19).
 Almost all works on my GitHub are done independently.
 My topics of interest include rendering and visualization, 3D computer vision, deep learning, geometry processing, image and signal processing, and physical simulation and control.
 I value high performance in my works, but I'm also inclined to solve problems in unconventional ways.
 I enjoy coding in C++ and Python, but I've also created a number of web applications for their accessibility.

 ## Currently Working On

-Gaussian splatting, half a research project and half a personal project;
+Gaussian splatting, half a research project and half a personal project and half for job;

 Works in my school's drone racing team, covering wide range of topics including developing a photorealistic drone simulator, gate detection using deep learning, model-based reinforcement learning for control, and simultaneous localization and mapping (SLAM);

 Miscellaneous personal projects that I don't get bored in (like those shown below, and those you can find in my public repositories);

-Necessities like busy undergraduate engineering academics.
+~~Necessities like busy undergraduate engineering academics.~~ I'm finally on my CO-OP year!

 ## Other Platforms